Faadal/deep-learning-indaba.github.io/aws-setup.md

   <img src='/assets/aws-home.png'>
 </div>

-Make sure that the region information on the top right is set to London.
+**NB: Make sure that the region information on the top right is set to London.
-If it is not, change it to EU(London) by selecting from the dropdown menu there.
+If it is not, change it to EU(London) by selecting from the dropdown menu there. **

 ## Step 2: Launch the VM:
 (Note that this step requires your account to be "Verified" by